Can I Start A Sentence With Also

 Trends and Latest Developments

 In contemporary writing, the trend is leaning towards greater flexibility in grammar and style.
 While traditional grammar guides still hold value, there's a growing recognition that effective communication is more important than strict adherence to rules.
-This shift is evident in modern style guides and writing advice, which often emphasize clarity, conciseness, and audience engagement over rigid grammatical constraints.
+This shift is evident in modern style guides and writing advice, which often stress clarity, conciseness, and audience engagement over rigid grammatical constraints.

 Data from corpus linguistics, which involves analyzing large collections of text, shows that starting sentences with "also" is a common practice in various types of writing, particularly in journalistic and informal contexts.
 This suggests that the usage is not only accepted but also widespread.